Wanneroo Raceway

-The circuit was resurfaced again in early 2019.
 The circuit was renamed Wanneroo Raceway in 2020, however its name was changed as CARCO.com.au Raceway from August 2022 to November 2025.

 Events

 The track holds a number of major race meets each year, with the biggest being a round of the Supercars Championship called the Perth SuperSprint.
 This is one of the biggest sporting events in Western Australia each year with over 50,000 people attending the 3-day event.

 The circuit offers patrons drift racing as an occasional spectacle.
 Some criticism has also come from opponents of drifting, due to damage caused to the track surface, especially heading into Cat Corner at the end of the main straight, where entries of over 100 km/h are not uncommon.

 The circuit hosted the inaugural Australian Festival of Speed in 2010.
 Formula One team Red Bull Racing and driver Mark Webber attended for a demonstration.
 The festival never returned to the circuit, having bankrupted the owners.

 The circuit also hosts a number of motorcycle racing and training events, including the WA State Championships for Superbikes, Supersport and Sidecars – along with a number of support classes.